Raidriar796/Resonite-On-Steam-Deck/README.md

 **Readily available options (quick access menu/in app options)**

+*Framerate Limit (QAM)* - Change at your discretion, in active sessions it's rare to have more then 30 fps currently so it's safe to limit it to 30 fps, though it will still run at 60 hz (90 hz on OLED).
+You can do 40 fps/hz to conserve power.

-*Framerate Limit (QAM)* - somewhat helpful but introduces a lot of input latency, not recommended
+*Disable Frame Limit (QAM)* - Disables Framerate Limit and falls back to 60 fps/hz, not recommended

-*Refresh Rate (QAM)* - somewhat helpful, introduces input latency but is more effective at preserving battery life, somewhat recommended
+*Allow Tearing (QAM)* - No effect, Resonite forces vsync

-*Half Rate Shading (QAM)* - slightly reduces text readability and improves battery life, somewhat recommended
+*Half Rate Shading (QAM)* - slightly reduces text readability (excluding the dashboard) and improves battery life, somewhat recommended

 *TDP Limit (QAM)* - From testing, Resonite seems to rarely use more then 10 watts, from my understanding due to the inability to run fast enough to draw more than 10 watts.
 Your milage may vary, tweak as needed.